-A problem of the hierarchical ansatz is its sensitivity to the bootstrapping of the original data, which does not yield many statistically validated clusters in correlation matrices of equity returns \citep{bongiorno2019nested}.
-Very recently, we have leveraged this sensitivity to build a more flexible estimator, which consists in averaging filtered hierarchical clustering correlation or covariance matrices of bootstrapped data (BAHC) \citep{bongiorno2020covariance}.
+A problem of the hierarchical ansatz is its sensitivity to the relatively small changes of the input data.
+For example, bootstrapping the original data does not yield many statistically validated hierarchical clusters in correlation matrices of equity returns \citep{bongiorno2019nested}.
+Very recently, this sensitivity was leveraged to build a more flexible estimator, which consists in averaging filtered hierarchical clustering correlation or covariance matrices over bootstraps of the input data (BAHC) \citep{bongiorno2021covariance}.
 BAHC not only allows an imperfect hierarchical structure, i.e., a moderate overlapping among clusters, but also a probabilistic superposition of quite distinct hierarchical structures.
-When applied to GMV portfolios, BAHC yields similar or better realized risk than the optimal eigenvalues filtering methods but for a much smaller $t$ than its competitors, which gives portfolios that are much more reactive to changing market conditions.
+When applied to GMV portfolios, BAHC yields similar or better realized risk than the optimal eigenvalues filtering methods but for a much smaller $\tau$ than its competitors, which leads to portfolios that are much more reactive to changing market conditions.
 It can be further improved, as shown below.